FBento21/my_arch_install/README.md

 # Arch install script
-This script installs a hyprland environment and starts any needed services.
-It is also my step by step guide on how to install Arch Linux, config a git bare repo and any other stuff needed.
+This script installs a base environment and starts any needed services.
+It is also my step by step guide on how to install Arch Linux.

 ## To add manually before install packages:
 - Edit /etc/pacman.conf